 Amazon, Target, Costco, and Walmart all carry similar merchandise.
-Depending what you are buying, Barnes & Noble, Wayfair, Overstock, Staples, Michaels, and Home Goods can be thrown into that mix too.
+Depending on what you are buying, Barnes & Noble, Wayfair, Overstock, Staples, Michaels, and Home Goods can be thrown into that mix too.

 If you’re thinking: great, I didn’t need a list of stores, hear me out.
 Instead of defaulting to your preferred site, if you see an item you’d like head to the “Item Description” section, copy the “SKU number”, and paste it into other sites (or even Google Search) to see if there is a better offer elsewhere.
-While each retailer tracks prices of their competitors’ items, and will adjust their own items accordingly, different retailers have different margin thresholds.
+While each retailer tracks the prices of their competitors’ items and will adjust their own items accordingly, different retailers have different margin thresholds.

 2// Stop Waiting for Luxury Brands to Go on Sale